How to Estimate Input and Consumption Materials.

 Examples of input materials.

-Attention: When working with a significant amount of inches of solder or with alloyed or special steels, the cost of these materials is important.
+When working with a significant amount of inches of solder or with alloyed or special steels, the cost of these materials is undoubtedly considerable.

-A table showing the weight of metal deposited for different joints per linear meter.
+In this case, the table shows the weight of metal deposited for different joints per linear meter.

 Table to calculate the amount of inputs needed in each welding process to deposit 100 kg of metal.